Australian judge sentences Erin Patterson to life in prison for poisoning relatives with mushrooms

 Beale accepted Ian Wilkinson's account that the guests were served grey plates while Patterson ate from an orange-tan plate.
 This was to ensure she didn't accidentally eat a poisoned meal, Beale said.

+“Only you know why you committed them (the crimes).
+I will not be speculating about that matter,” the judge told Patterson.

+Patterson showed little emotion during the sentencing hearing, which took less than an hour.
+She kept her eyes closed for much or it or stared directly ahead.

-Patterson maintained that she had added foraged mushrooms to the meals by accident.
+Patterson maintained at her trial that she had added foraged mushrooms to the meals by accident.

+But she had initially denied to authorities that she fed her guests foraged mushrooms.
+A drug that is a specific antidote for death cap mushroom poisoning was not initially administered to her dying victims.

+Beale told Patterson he inferred “from your pitiless behavior that your intention to kill was ongoing.”

 Patterson has been in custody since she was charged on Nov.
 2, 2023.
 Her sentence is backdated until then.
 She has 28 days from her sentencing to appeal against her convictions and the severity of her sentence.